-There have been some changes to the Directors on the Board for the 2016/17 Financial Year.
-I would like to thank Pamela Gokgur for her support and diligence to the Board during her term as a Director and as a member of various committees.
+There have been some changes to the Directors on the Board for the 2017/18 Financial Year.
+I would like to welcome Elspeth Finney, Christopher Thaler and Jack Miller to the board.
+We currently have 8 directors on our Board.

-This is my third year as a Director and in accordance with the Constitution, I stand down however am prepared to accept re-election if this meeting decides.
-In terms of the Constitution of the Company, whereby a third of the Board of Directors need to stand down at each Annual General Meeting (AGM), Andrew Flint will also be standing down and is also willing to be re-elected if the meeting approves.
+This is my fourth year as a Director and in accordance with the Company Constitution where a third of the Board of Directors are required to stand down at each Annual General Meeting (AGM), Mesdames Maria Emery, Anna Finch and Mr Paul Dean will be standing down and are also willing to be re-elected if the meeting approves.